Welcome to Cusco, Peru, the unique ancient Inca capital. Full of mystical places and legendary attractions, there are so many things to see in Cusco.

 Peruvians also swear by coca leaves.
 These are available here in all possible forms: as tea, for chewing, or as candy.
 Just give it a try.

 If you are worried, you can also ask your doctor for advice before you arrive.
 There are also pills that can help prevent altitude sickness.

-Personally, we had few problems except for a little headache and malaise on the second day.
+Personally, we had hardly any problems except for a little headache and malaise on the second day.